Transportation development review

 The less parking we allow, the less congestion, the less traffic, and the less pollution we have.

 Reducing parking in areas that are well-served by transit encourages people to take public transit.
-Below are the current maximum parking ratio guidelines for new large developments.
+In this section, you can view the current maximum parking ratio guidelines for new large developments.